What is Toughened Glass?

 Toughened glass is, therefore, strong and safer to use in windows and doors in vulnerable areas around your home.

 Once the glass has been fitted in a window, then toughened glass and normal float glass are indistinguishable.
 If you look for a quality mark, then that might give an indication that the glass is toughened.
-For example, a British Standard Kitemark in one of the corners of the unit.
-If no mark is present, there is really no visual way of checking that the glass is toughened without removing the glass unit.
+For example, a British Standard Kitemark could be in one of the corners of the unit.
+If no mark is present, there is no visual way to check that the glass is toughened without removing the glass unit.
 If you removed the unit, you could look to see if the edges are smooth.
-Which, as described above, is a critical part of the process in order to toughen the glass.
+Which, as described above, is a critical part of the process to create toughened glass.

-If you’d like to discuss your requirements for safety glass or get more information on toughened glass, we are more than happy to offer our advice and expertise.
-For a free, no-obligation quote for a windows, doors or a conservatory in Lincolnshire and Nottinghamshire, you can call us on 01522 512 020 or visit our Lincoln showroom, which is open 7 days a week.
+If you’d like to discuss your requirements for safety glass or obtain more information on toughened glass, we’re more than happy to offer our advice and expertise.
+For a free, no-obligation quote for windows, doors or a conservatory in Lincolnshire and Nottinghamshire, you can call us on 01522 512 020 or visit our Lincoln showroom, which is open 7 days a week.
 Alternatively, you can also get a free online quote from the comfort of your home.
-Starglaze Home Improvements offers a wide range of uPVC and aluminium windows, doors and conservatories.